didimozg/windows-soft-inventory-dashboard/README.md

 The project uses a small C# client service and a small C# server service.
 The client pushes inventory reports to the server over HTTP.
 The server stores each report as a JSON file and serves a built-in web dashboard.
 The default deployment does not require IIS, SQL Server, Python, Node.js, NuGet packages, or a separate web application runtime.

-The current project is the file-based edition.
-A separate SQL Server fork can evolve database storage without changing this baseline.

 ## Main Features

 - Client runs as a Windows Service on Windows 7, 8, 10, and 11.